 Well, no furnace repair handbook is actually complete without mentioning the air filters.
 You probably know how an air filter looks like.
 Think of your furnace’s air filters as the gatekeeper for your device, which can trap the pollutants such as dust, dander, dirt, and other debris so that they can’t circulate inside your home.

 Clogged air filters reduce the airflow and make your furnace work harder.
-Overworking of your furnace usually means that you need to pay for pricey heating repair in Newark and higher energy bills.
+Overworking of your furnace usually means that you need to pay for pricey heater installation in Hudson, NJ and higher energy bills.
 Even though you don’t have the dirtiest air filter in town, change it every 30 to 60 days.

 Check the Thermostat

 If you have enjoyed the summer and want to embrace the winter gracefully, you need to change the temperature setting with a thermostat.
 Set your thermostat to “HEAT”, and also make sure that you haven’t turned the fan “ON”.

 You need to check the batteries of your thermostat and replace them if needed.
 If your thermostat does not use batteries, do a check of the control board or the circuit.
 Make sure that power is coming into the thermostat unit because if it is not, you need to call us for a professional furnace repair in Hudson to help you.

 Check the Burner